Apply

 What if my undergraduate degree is in psychology, but didn't include an Honours thesis?

 You may be considered for admission if your degree included a combination of coursework and research experience that is similar to that of the Honours B.A. or B.Sc. degrees in psychology offered at the University of Regina.
-Please see here to view the requirements of our Honours psychology program.
+Please view the requirements of our Honours psychology program.

 What options do I have if I do not meet the academic requirements for admission to the M.A. program?